niladribose/dotvim/README.md

 To add new submodule -

-git submodule add <git remository path> bundle/<name of folde, ideally name of plugin>
+git submodule add (git remository path) bundle/(name of folder, ideally name of plugin)